turboBasic/beBee/README.md

 BeBee occupies separate private building in residential area "Sudnobudivnyk" located near Vynohradar district on the North-West part of Kyiv.

-At the moment publicly available maps are a bit outdated so the best way to meet us is to get to the main entrance of Sudnobudivnyk (2 Gazoprovidna Street).
+Our address:  2 Gazoprovidna Street, the main entrance of Sudnobudivnyk.

 ### Navigating to BeBee

-Use the following links and/or QR codes on your phone to get navigating directions to BeBee:
+Use the following links and QR codes to get navigating directions to BeBee:

 - from Nyvky metro station:    [is.gd/onamik](https://is.gd/onamik)
 <br><img src='images/navigation-from-Nyvky.png' alt='navigation from metro Nyvky'>